Back to posts

 First approach (sell everything) is cleaner.
 Second approach (floor to integer) leaves dust that accumulates over time.

-Simple fix (use actual position sizes), but took time to figure out.
-The balance/allowance checks were red herrings—those were fine.
-The issue was trying to sell slightly more than I held.
+Simple fix in the end (use actual position sizes), but it took a while to figure out.
+The balance/allowance checks were red herrings.
+The real issue was trying to sell slightly more than I held.
+If you hit this error and your balances/allowances look correct, check if your sell size matches (or is less than) your actual position size.
+Try doing something like size=math.floor(size*1000)/1000, for example, to be conservative.